mariorobertofortunato/QuoteGenerator/README.md

 *** OVERVIEW ***

-As the name suggests, Quote Generator gives the user the chance to get a random quote by some famous people from the world and save it to a personal "favorite quotes" list.
+As its name suggests, Quote Generator gives the user the chance to get a random quote by some famous people worldwide, and save it to a personal "favorite quotes" list.

 The app consists of three screen: a Home Fragment, a Quote Fragment and a FavoriteQuotesList Fragment.
 In order to achieve the desired functionality the quotes are retrieved from three separate public API that serve as providers.
 After generating a random quote from one of the providers, the user has the chance to save the generated quote in a "Favorite Quotes" list or generate a new random quote.